StiliyanDr/neural-image-caption/README.md

 * train and evaluate a model using a GPU

 In fact, the *data.zip* file contains preprocessed MSCOCO data with image features extracted with Inception ResNet v2.
 The *neural_image_caption.ipynb* notebook can be used with this archive file to train and evaluate the decoder module of a model on Google Colab.

+<a name="References"></a>

+## References

+[O. Vinyals, A. Toshev, S. Bengio and D. Erhan](https://ieeexplore.ieee.org/document/7505636?denied=), "Show and Tell: Lessons Learned from the 2015 MSCOCO Image Captioning Challenge," in IEEE Transactions on Pattern Analysis and Machine Intelligence, vol. 39, no. 4, pp. 652-663, 1 April 2017, doi: 10.1109/TPAMI.2016.2587640.